joakim/kay/README.md

     | if false -> marvin despair
 ```

 That's one expression of three messages pipelined.
-First `= 42` is sent to the `answer` _field_, returning `true`, before `if true` and `if false` act on the result in turn.
-Each evaluate their passed _function_ only if the boolean's value is `true`/`false` (respectively), before returning the boolean for further chaining.
+First `= 42` is sent to the `answer` field, returning `true`, before `if true` and `if false` act on the result in turn.
+Each evaluate their passed function only if the boolean's value is `true`/`false` (respectively), before returning the boolean for further chaining.

 Expressions are evaluated left-to-right.
-To ensure correct order of evaluation, or to use an expression in a _slot_, wrap it in `()`:
+To ensure correct order of evaluation, or to use an expression in a slot, wrap it in `()`:

 ```lua
 console log ((answer = 42) "Correct" if true else "You are mistaken")